 - The Bouvier des Flandres was more than just a herding dog when it was initially bred.
-These dogs were meant to accomplish all sorts of tasks around the farm, and they have a strong frame that is much better-suited for a varied workload than most herders.
+These dogs were meant to accomplish all sorts of tasks around the farm, and they have a strong frame that is much better suited for a varied workload than most herders.

 - Unlike other herders, the Bouvier des Flandres is capable of a decent amount of aggression, and you should keep an eye on them, even as puppies.
 Many people would laugh at these dogs due to their appearance, but they have been known to make excellent guard dogs, watchdogs, and police dogs.

-- While ear cropping and tail docking is gradually falling out of favor, it initially had a purpose when it was done for the Bouvier des Flandres.
+- While ear cropping and tail docking are gradually falling out of favor, it initially had a purpose when it was done for the Bouvier des Flandres.
 These procedures helped the dogs avoid any accidental injuries over the course of their work around heavy farming equipment and other dangerous machinery.

 Physical Traits of the Bouvier des Flandres

 The Bouvier des Flandres is a strong, powerful dog that has a slightly intimidating appearance.
 If it weren’t for their fluffy fur, they would be quite scary.

 They have very muscular, thick, powerful legs that can run long distances.
 They are built with a strong neck and powerful muscles.